rishabhxr/bca-student/README.md

 # bca-student
-this is my first repository experince
+this is my first git repository experince